Shreya-Mamadapur/Shreya-Mamadapur/README.md

 ### Hi there 👋

- 🔭 I’m Shreya, currently studying post-grad in Embedded Systems at LCIT.
+ 🔭 I’m Shreya, currently self-learning web development.

- 🌱 I’m learning to code/script in C/C++, Matlab and Bash

- 💬 We can talk about Embedded Hardware designing
+ 💬 We can talk about front-end dvelopment.

  😄 Pronouns: She/Her